AdobeDocs/workfront.en/help/quicksilver/workfront-basics/updating-work-items-and-viewing-updates/updates-tab-overview.md

 * **Comments**: Displays comments made by users and replies to those comments.
 For information about updating objects in the new commenting experience, see [Update work](../updating-work-items-and-viewing-updates/update-work.md).
 * **System Activity**: Displays system updates which are informational messages that Workfront creates to record certain events on an objects.
 For example, you can capture changes in status, name, or custom fields with system updates.
 Your Workfront or group administrator can enable system updates for your objects.
 For more information, see [Configure system updates](../../administration-and-setup/set-up-workfront/system-tracked-update-feeds/configure-system-updates.md).

-Currently, you can add comments and reply to updates using the Beta commenting experience on the following objects:
+Currently, you can add comments and reply to updates using the new commenting experience on the following objects:

 <table style="table-layout:auto">
  <col>